 The Paideia Institute's

-Wednesday, May 1st, 2019
+Wednesday, May 20th, 2020

 About The Paideia Institute

 The Paideia Institute seeks to promote the study of the classical humanities through a variety of programs in education, community outreach, and support for alternative-academic careers.
 We work to spur grassroots interest in primary schools, offer unique study opportunities for high school and college students, support the professional development of graduate students and recipients of advanced degrees, and provide opportunities for non-academics to engage with Classics alongside their professional lives.
 In 2015, the Society for Classical Studies, the principal learned society for the study of Classics in North America, honored Paideia with its President’s Award, one of the highest honors in the field, citing our work in “significantly advancing public appreciation and awareness of classical antiquity.”
-All proceeds from the 2019 gala will go to support the operations of the Institute.
+All proceeds from the 2020 gala will go to support the operations of the Institute.